 “Do you think I’m a petty phone thief?
 I am not here to steal your phone.
-I am a kidnapper, a business man that wants to make money on your head.
+I am a kidnapper, a businessman that wants to make money on your head.
 So don’t worry about your ID card; it is safe where it is.
-I will give you back the phone once you pay the ransom.”
+I will give it to you back with the phone once you pay the ransom.”

 That I would get my phone back sounded good to my ears, but I had doubt about the promise.
 I couldn’t trust a kidnapper.